Michael Vaughan omitted from BBC team for Ashes to avoid ‘conflict of interest’

 “We require our contributors to talk about relevant topics and his involvement in the Yorkshire story represents a conflict of interest.”

-Rafiq alleged Vaughan said “too many of you lot, we need to do something about it” to him and a group of other players during a Yorkshire match in 2009.
+Rafiq alleged Vaughan said “too many of you lot, we need to do something about it” to him and a group of other Asian players before a Yorkshire match in 2009.

-In a statement issued earlier this month, Vaughan said: “I categorically deny saying the words attributed to me by Azeem Rafiq and want to re-state this publicly because the ‘you lot’ comment simply never happened.
+In a statement issued earlier this month, Vaughan said he “categorically denied” the allegations made against him and described them as “completely false”.

-“It is extremely upsetting that this completely false accusation has been made against me by a former team-mate, apparently supported by two other players.
+Meanwhile Vaughan said today he was “very disappointed” by the BBC’s decision but confirmed he was still looking forward to heading to Australia as part of the Fox Sports team.